Rosehip (Rosa canina) for osteoarthritis: the GOPO trials

 Safety and practical considerations

-Adverse events in trials have been infrequent and mild — primarily gastrointestinal (nausea, loose stools) and skin (rash).
-The vitamin C content of rosehip is modest at clinical doses; the iron-absorption interaction that concerns some clinicians is unlikely to be material at 2.5 g twice daily.
-Pregnancy and lactation data are sparse.
+Adverse events in the trials were infrequent and mild — primarily gastrointestinal (mild nausea, loose stools).
+No major safety signals emerged over the three-to-six-month study periods.
+The vitamin C content of rosehip is real but the absolute dose at clinical intakes is modest, so the theoretical iron-absorption interaction is unlikely to be material at 5 g/day.
+Pregnancy and lactation data are sparse, so it is best avoided there by default.

 Sources